saltydk/docusaurus/saltbox/docs/sandbox/apps/qbit_manage.md

   - Remove unregistered torrents (delete data & torrent if it is not being cross-seeded, otherwise it will just remove the torrent).

-  - Automatically add cross-seed torrents in paused state. <br />
+  - Automatically add cross-seed torrents in paused state.
     *Note: cross-seed now allows for torrent injections directly to qBit, making this feature obsolete.*

   - Recheck paused torrents sorted by lowest size and resume if completed.